Bronny James

-LeBron Raymone "Bronny" James Jr. (born October 6, 2004) is an American basketball player who attends Sierra Canyon School in Chatsworth, Los Angeles, California.
-He was named a McDonald's All-American as a senior in 2023 and is a consensus four-star recruit.
-James is the eldest child of professional basketball player LeBron James.
+LeBron Raymone "Bronny" James Jr. (born October 6, 2004) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
+A consensus four-star recruit, James was named a McDonald's All-American as a senior in high school in 2023.
+He played one season of college basketball for the USC Trojans before being selected by the Lakers in the second round of the 2024 NBA draft.
+He is the eldest child and teammate of professional basketball player LeBron James Sr., making them the first active father-son duo in NBA history.

 Early life and career

-Bronny James was born on October 6, 2004, to then-reigning NBA Rookie of the Year, LeBron James, aged 19, and his then-girlfriend Savannah Brinson, aged 18.
-He was raised by both of his parents, and they married in 2013.
-As a child, James played several sports including basketball and soccer, but his father did not allow him to play football or ice hockey over safety concerns.
-By the time he was 10 years old, his highlights from youth basketball games were drawing national attention.
-During his childhood, James played for the Miami City Ballers, with whom he was teammates with Jett Howard, and the Houston-based Gulf Coast Blue Chips.
+James was born on October 6, 2004, in Akron, Ohio, to reigning NBA Rookie of the Year LeBron James, age 19, and his girlfriend Savannah Brinson, age 18.
+He was raised by both of his parents, who married in 2013.
+As a child, James played several sports including basketball and soccer, but his father did not allow him to play football or ice hockey because of safety concerns.

+By the time James was 10 years old, his highlights from youth basketball games were drawing national attention.
+During his childhood, James played for the Miami City Ballers with teammates such as Jett Howard and the Houston-based Gulf Coast Blue Chips.
 In middle school, he competed for the North Coast Blue Chips, a team that included Mikey Williams.
 James also played for Old Trail School in Bath Township, Summit County, Ohio, where he attended middle school, and led his team to an Independent School League tournament win.
 In July 2018, a youth game featuring James was canceled after a fan wearing a Michael Jordan jersey heckled his father and was denied entrance.
 On August 6, 2018, he enrolled at Crossroads School, a private K–12 school in Santa Monica, California.
 California state rules prevented him from immediately joining the varsity team because he was in eighth grade.
 On December 3, 2018, in his first game for the school, James scored 27 points in a 61–48 victory over Culver City Middle School.
 In April 2019, he made his Nike Elite Youth Basketball League (EYBL) debut with Strive for Greatness.